VERT-sh/vertd/docs/GETTING_STARTED.md

 $ VERTD_VAAPI_DEVICE_PATH=/dev/dri/renderD129 ./vertd
 ```

-> [!NOTE]
+> [!IMPORTANT]
-> This setting only affects Intel and AMD GPUs on Linux.
-It has no effect on NVIDIA GPUs, Apple GPUs, or other platforms.
+> This setting only affects Intel and AMD GPUs on Linux, which use VA-API for hardware acceleration.
+> It has no effect on NVIDIA GPUs, Apple GPUs, or other platforms.